PaulBratslavsky/epic-next-course-blog/003-lesson/README.md

 }
 ```

 That is all we need to do.
-Now let's restart our application and see the amazing loader in action.
-Feel free to add your own design flare to your application if yo find my loader to boring.
+Now, let's restart our application and see the amazing loader in action.
+If you find my loader too boring, feel free to add your own design flair to your application.

 ![030-loading-page](./images/030-loading-page.gif)